RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Art/Literature/List of all Written Works Published During the Post-War Era.md

           generate: false
 ---

-The following is an index of all articles across the encyclopedia describing [[Encyclopedia Mysenvaria/Arts/Art#Literature|literary works]] which were published during the [[Encyclopedia Mysenvaria/History/Post-War Era/Post-War Era|Post-War Era]], organized by decade of publication.
+The following is an index of all articles describing [[Encyclopedia Mysenvaria/Arts/Art#Literature|literary works]] which were published during the [[Encyclopedia Mysenvaria/History/Post-War Era/Post-War Era|Post-War Era]], organized by decade of publication.
 # Works Published During the Post-War Era

 > [!note] [[Meta/Meta|Meta]] || [[Meta/Callouts#Update|Update]]